Equity Release Mortgages: The Complete Guide

-Like Northern Ireland, for example, it’s presently limited to only two providers.
-Some providers might insist that their services are limited to the mainland, thus ruling out any islands.
+For example, Northern Ireland is presently limited to only two independent providers.
+Some might insist that their services are limited to the mainland, thus ruling out any islands.

 2. The Property Criteria

-The minimum property value most providers will accept is usually £70,000.
-Theoretically, there is no upper property valuation limit.
-Nevertheless, certain providers impose an upper amount to safeguard their companies from the risks.
-Equity release companies like Aviva, Legal & General, can impose a release limit up to £1 million.
+The property value most providers will accept is usually £70,000.
+Theoretically, there’s no upper valuation limit.
+Nevertheless, you’ll find that some impose an upper limit to guard them against the risks.
+Equity release companies like Aviva and Legal & General can impose a release limit of up to £1 million.

 3. The Loan Amount

-Like the property criteria, this determinant is subject to your provider.
-However, most lenders offer a minimum amount of £10,000, while others have a minimum of £100,000.
+Like the consideration above, this one is subject to your provider’s specific requirements.
+However, most lenders give a minimum ranging from £10,000 to £100,000.

-The maximum amount you can borrow is dependent on the age of the youngest homeowner, their health and lifestyle, and, of course, the home’s market value.
+The maximum you can lend is dependent on the age of the youngest homeowner, their health and lifestyle, and, of course, the home’s market value.
 The older you are, the more equity you can release.

-Your solicitor will arrange this for you, thus saving you from the hustle of running around looking for ways to pay your mortgage provider.
+Your solicitor will arrange all this for you, thus saving you from the hassle of running around looking for ways to settle your mortgage.

 4. The Age of the Homeowners

-Currently, when taking out a lifetime mortgage, the youngest homeowner should be at least the age of 55.
-However, some providers might require you to over 60 years.
-However, the age of the youngest homeowner always forms the foundation of the equity release calculation.
+Currently, when taking out a lifetime mortgage, a service provider will require you to be at least 55 years of age.
+However, some may require you to be over the age of 60.
+The age of the youngest homeowner will always form the foundation of the equity release calculation.

-Since the minimum age differs from lender to lender, you should always ensure that you check with an adviser to ascertain beforehand if your eligibility might be an issue.
+Since the minimum age differs, always check with an adviser beforehand to make sure your eligibility won’t be an issue.

 5. Your Credit History

-Nonetheless, the issue of whether poor credit scores can affect your chances of taking out an equity release depends on the severity of the situation as well as the provider’s terms and conditions.
+Poor credit scores can affect your chances of being approved for an equity release.
+This will depend on the severity of the situation as well as the provider’s individual terms and conditions.

-Some lenders will insist on you being at least 55 years of age and conduct no credit checks.
-However, others will insist on checking your credit scores.
+Some will insist on you being at least 55 years old and conduct no credit checks.
+However, others will insist on checking your credit score.

-Equity release is an ideal option for anyone looking to improve their living standards after retirement, and here are some of the ins and outs.
+Equity release is ideal for anyone looking to improve their living standards after retirement.
+Here are some of the ins and outs you need to know:

 1. It Offers You Financial Freedom

-By taking out an equity release, you can choose to spend your capital as you want.
-Whether you need to upgrade that kitchen, make improvements like new double glazing, loft & cavity wall insulation, a world tour, or to help your kids buy their first home, it’s all up to you.
+When you’ve release equity in your home, you can spend the proceeds however you want.
+Whether you need to upgrade your kitchen, make improvements like new double-glazed windows, loft & cavity wall insulation, go a marvellous world tour, or help your children buy their first home, it’s all up to you.

-The amount you receive is tax-free, and you can opt to take it as either a lump sum, as an income or in several smaller chunks (‘drawdown’) – thus giving you more flexibility.
+What you receive will be tax-free, and you can opt to take it as either a lump sum or as supplemental income split up into several smaller chunks (‘drawdown’) – for more flexibility.